fawkesy/choicescript-syntax/README.md

 Some of this does carry over rather well to other color schemes, but the custom color scheme was designed alongside the syntax highlighter to highlight with greater thoroughness and accuracy for ChoiceScript.

-### ⚙️ Using the color scheme JUST for ChoiceScript
+### ⚙️ Using the Color Scheme JUST for ChoiceScript
 If you want to use the ChoiceScript color scheme *only* with ChoiceScript files, you can do so by following these steps:

 1. With your ChoiceScript file active on Sublime, go to (MAC) Sublime Text > Preferences > Settings - Syntax Specific **OR** (PC) Preferences > Settings - Syntax Specific